locutusjs/locutus/website/about.md

 to achieve common tasks, like [formatting dates](http://locutusjs.io/php/strftime/), or [generating a hashes](http://locutusjs.io/php/sha1/).

-Locutus.js aims to show developers coming from the PHP world how to achieve these things in JavaScript.
+Locutus aims to show developers coming from the PHP world how to achieve these things in JavaScript.
 We had to write a lot of it in order to port {{ site.functions |size }} functions.
 We appreciate the language and hope you will too.
-Locutus.js exists to aid in learning it, not to avoid that.
+Locutus exists to aid in learning it, not to avoid that.

 One thing you'll notice is that we're also porting low-level PHP functions like [strpos](http://locutusjs.io/php/strpos/)